chrishaining/covid-19-word-clouds/README.md

 The choice of speeches was determined by the availability of transcripts.
 Plus, due to time constraints, I limited myself to briefings from the past week.
 These choices mean that I only have texts from two people, Foreign Secretary Dominic Raab (two texts) and Chancellor Rishi Sunak (one text).

+The transcripts do not include:
+* speeches given by government advisers
+* the question-and-answer sessions involving the press
+* any speeches at the end of the briefing.
 ---

 ## Sources